Dave031387/TextTemplateProcessor/README.md

    second and subsequent times that ***GenerateSegment*** is called for **Segment1**.)
 1. The tab size will be set to 2 spaces.
 1. Each text line for **Segment1** will be processed in the order they were defined in the template file.
 For each text line:
    a.
 Determine the indent amount for the text line.
-(Note that the first time ***GenerateSegment*** is called for **Segment1**, the indent amount
+Note that the first time ***GenerateSegment*** is called for **Segment1**, the indent amount
       of the first text line is determined from the first time indent value on the segment header.
-All other times the indent amount is determined from the indent control code on the corresponding template line.)
+All other times the indent amount is determined from the tab control code on the corresponding template line.
    a.
 Replace all token placeholders on the text line with their respective token values.
    a.
 Add the required number of spaces to the beginning of the text line.
 The number of spaces is equal to the indent amount that was determined earlier.
    a.
 Append the resulting string to the end of the generated text buffer.